johnsuico/MockUni/README.md

 # MockUni
 CMPE172 Project.
 Mock Uni is a university and library management system that allows an admin user to view, add, edit, and delete students, books, and classes.

+The main goal of this project was to create a an easy to use and visually appealing system.
+We noticed that a lot of management systems are not that user firendly.
+THey give the user too many options and that could confuse the user.
+We know that each option serves a purpose, but for our project we wanted to keep it simple with a straight forward design.

 University: San Jose State University

 Class: CMPE 172 Section 01 - Enterprise Software